-I’ve known a lot of patients who put off their recommended cancer screenings, especially colon cancer screening.
+I’ve known a lot of patients who put off their recommended cancer screenings.
+Especially colon cancer screening.
 For some, it’s the fear of the preparation and the test itself.
 For others, they’re healthy and don’t have symptoms.
-It’s hard to face something as scary as cancer.
-But, I’ve made it my life’s work to raise awareness about how preventive screenings save lives.
+But it’s just as hard to face something as scary as cancer.

-You want your family members, like your parents and grandparents, to be as healthy as possible for as long as possible.
-That’s why I encourage you to tell those you love to get screened if they’re in the recommended screening group.
+You want family members – including your spouse, parents and grandparents – to be as healthy as possible for as long as possible.
+That’s why I encourage you to tell those you love to get screened.

-Here are some common questions I get about colon cancer screening:
+Here are some common questions I get asked about colon cancer screening.

 Colon cancer is the second-leading cause of cancer death in the U.S. when you combine men and women.
 It’s also a cancer that can be prevented or detected at an early stage.
-Most colon cancers occur in men and women who are 50 or older, so we recommend colon cancer screening starting at age 50 for everyone (or sooner for those with a family history or other risks).
+Most colon cancers occur in men and women who are 50 or older.
+So I recommend colon cancer screening starting at age 50 for everyone (or sooner for those with a family history or other risks).

 African American and Native American populations are at a higher risk for colon cancer and should start getting screened at age 45.

-Most colon cancer screening in the U.S. is done with either a colonoscopy or a stool test like the FIT test.
-There are a few screening options.
-Most are covered 100 percent by insurance, even if you haven’t met your deductible.
+Most screenings are covered 100 percent by insurance, even if you haven’t met your deductible.
 Check with your insurance company to see what they’ll cover.

 HealthPartners members: Check your coverage here

-My family has no history.
+My family has no colon cancer history.
 Why get screened?

 Most people who get colon cancer have no family history of the disease.
 But if you have a grandparent, parent, brother, sister or child who has colon cancer, then you may have a higher chance of getting it.
 People with a family history should start getting tested before age 50.
-I can’t stress enough how important testing is if you or your parents are in this category.
-If anyone in your family has a history of colon cancer make sure you let your doctor know.
+If anyone in your family has a history of colon cancer or colon polyps, make sure you let your doctor know.

 Remember – screening guidelines only relate to people who have no signs or symptoms.
-If you have symptoms, like blood in your stool, changes in your bowel habits or abdominal pain, these may be signs of colon cancer and you should see your doctor right away.
+If you have symptoms, like blood in your stool, changes in your bowel habits or abdominal pain, these may be signs of colon cancer or other health problems.
+You should see your doctor right away.